 - Hair loss

 - Joint pain

 - Tingling and numbness in your hands and feet

 But the trouble still doesn’t end there.
 Exposure to toxic mold for extended periods of time can have even more serious consequences.

 What Are the Long-Term Effects of Mold Exposure?

 Mold and other fungi are able to mutate rapidly, affecting your immune system and even preventing it from working altogether.
 This can ultimately cause long-lasting health issues with serious complications.

-Some of the diseases related to long-term mold exposure are:5
+Some of the diseases that have been directly linked to long-term mold exposure include:6,7

 - Balkan nephropathy